powerpak/pathospot-compare/README.md

 This is the comparative genomics pipeline for [PathoSPOT][pathospot], the **Patho**gen **S**equencing **P**hylogenomic **O**utbreak **T**oolkit.

-The pipeline is run on sequenced pathogen genomes, for which metadata (dates, locations, etc.) are kept in a relational database (either SQLite or MySQL), and it produces output files that can be interactively visualized with [pathoSPOT-visualize][].
+The pipeline is run on sequenced pathogen genomes, for which metadata (dates, locations, etc.) are kept in a [relational database][README-database.md] (either SQLite or MySQL), and it produces output files that can be interactively visualized with [pathoSPOT-visualize][].

 <p align="center"><a href="https://pathospot.org"><img src="https://pathospot.org/images/pathospot-logo.svg" width="640px"/></a></p>